The combination of a liberal arts background and a traditional engineering program provides excellent preparation for a career in engineering.

 - Engineering Management (CU)

 - Operations Research (CU)

 - Systems and Control Engineering (CW)

-Under the terms of the arrangement that Wittenberg University has with the Case School of Engineering at Case Western Reserve University and the Fu Foundation School of Engineering and Applied Sciences at Columbia University, admission to our partner schools is automatic when the following criteria are met.
+Under the terms of the agreement that Wittenberg University has as an affiliate institution with the Case School of Engineering at Case Western Reserve University and the Fu Foundation School of Engineering and Applied Sciences at Columbia University, Wittenberg students have a clearly defined pathway for admission to our partner schools and are provided typical admissions standards that include:

 - A minimum overall grade point average of 3.3 (for Columbia) or 3.0 (for Case).
 Columbia also requires a minimum grade of a B in all science and mathematics pre-engineering requirements and that the student meet Columbia's English language proficiency requirements.
 Case Western requires that students submit an SAT or ACT with writing score.
 This can be waived for U.S. citizens who have completed more than 45 semester hours of non-remedial coursework or who graduated from high school more than five years ago.